-Dramatic and musical contributions by students through a number of online and zoom performances.
+Dramatic and musical contributions by students through a number of performances including the musical 'Grease'.

-Student participation in the Duke of Edinburgh Award scheme specifically in the gold, silver, and bronze awards.
+Student participation in the Duke of Edinburgh Award scheme specifically in the gold, silver and bronze awards.

-Students represented the School in a variety of sports and a number of senior students coached and managed junior School teams.
+Students represented the School in a variety of sports and a number senior students coached and managed junior School teams.

-The list above is a selection of activities and events that promote inclusion, harmony and respect for others and our natural environment.
+The list above is a selection of activities and events that promote inclusion, harmony and respect to others and our natural environment.